seanreed1111/sql-recipes/recipes.md

 +--------+-------+------------+-------+

 +--------+-------+------------+-------+
-If you closely examine the output from the queries just shown, you’ll notice that al- though the rows are sorted by name, the rows for any given name aren’t in any special order.
+If you closely examine the output FROM the queries just shown, you’ll notice that al- though the rows are sorted by name, the rows for any given name aren’t in any special order.
 (The trav_date values aren’t in date order for Henry or Ben, for example.)
 That’s because MySQL doesn’t sort something unless you tell it to:
 The overall order of rows returned by a query is indeterminate unless you specify an ORDER BY clause.
 Within a group of rows that sort together based on the values in a given column, the order of values in other columns also is indeterminate unless you name them in the ORDER BY clause.
 To more fully control output order, specify a multiple-column sort by listing each col- umn to use for sorting, separated by commas.
-The following query sorts in ascending order by name and by trav_date within the rows for each name: mysql> SELECT * FROM driver_log ORDER BY name, trav_date;
+The following query sorts in ascending ORDER BY name and by trav_date within the rows for each name: mysql> SELECT * FROM driver_log ORDER BY name, trav_date;
 +--------+-------+------------+-------+
 | rec_id | name  | trav_date  | miles |